Accessibility

 Approach

-Gameplay is conducted via mouse, trackpad clicking, touchscreen, or keyboard.
+Gameplay is conducted via mouse or trackpad clicking.
 May be accessible for special equipment replacing trackpad.

 A ear with sound waves coming towards it